 The vast majority (85 percent) of lung cancers fall into the category called non-small cell lung cancer.
 Though this form of lung cancer progresses more slowly than SCLC, 40 percent of NSCLCs will have spread beyond the lungs by the time it is diagnosed.

-“While many non-smokers can get lung cancer, the most prevalent risk factor for NSCLC is smoking,” explains Yale Medicine’s Roy S. Herbst, MD, PhD, Yale Cancer Center’s chief of medical oncology and Ensign Professor of medicine at Yale School of Medicine.
+“While many non-smokers can get lung cancer, the most prevalent risk factor for NSCLC is smoking,” explains Yale Medicine’s Roy S. Herbst, MD, PhD, Yale Cancer Center’s chief of medical oncology.
 Your overall exposure to smoking—the longer you smoke and the more packs you smoke in your lifetime—increases the risk for developing this type of cancer.
 Early detection offers the best prognosis for this type of lung cancer, because so many cases of NSCLC are not detected until they have spread (metastasized) to other areas of the body.
 Treatments for NSCLC include surgery, chemotherapy, radiation therapy and targeted therapy.